gsaaad/QuakePower/README.md

 ## Usage

-access to earthquake information from 2004-2022 with a magnitude of 6+, which is a moderate level of danger and damage
+Access to earthquake information from 2004-2022 with a magnitude of 6+, which is a moderate level of danger and damage.
+Users can enter their own earthquake data if they feel like it.
+Access to Largest Earthquake Data and most dangerous earthquake data (based from WIKI).

 ## Installation

-install dependencies, start application and go to localhost PORT
+Install dependencies, start application and go to localhost PORT

 ## License